• Skip to main content

 Glessner House, Chicago

 During the Victorian era (mid- to late-19th century), the fabric weaving process became more cost-effective due to the inventions of the Industrial Revolution.
-With the manufacture of synthetic dyes, fabrics became even less expensive, — and more ornate and vibrant.
-(Fun fact: Designer William Morris REFUSED to stray from his beloved natural dyes, so his designs were not immediately popular — too pricey.)
-All of that = let’s use more fabric!
+With the manufacture of synthetic dyes, fabrics became even less expensive — and more ornate and vibrant.
+(Fun fact: Designer William Morris REFUSED to stray from his beloved natural dyes, so his designs were not immediately popular, because they were too pricey.)

 Leather chair and ottoman in front of green lamp and window with drapes